-EBT/P-EBT SCAM Notice
+EBT/P-EBT SCAM NOTICE

-Protect yourself against scam attempts.
+Help protect yourself against scam attempts.
 Never provide your personal information, including your EBT or P-EBT pin, to any unsolicited source.
 Learn more.

 Electronic Benefits Transfer (EBT) is a system for issuing SNAP benefits using debit card technology.
 After benefits are added to eligible household accounts, cardholders spend them by swiping their EBT card at the point of sale (POS) and then entering their PIN number.
 When retailers who do not have POS terminals, they must resort to paper vouchers.